a-fotherby/Omphalos/README.md

 - Entries in the catabolic pathways file are accessed using `catabolic_pathways`.
 </a>
 We now turn to each of these categories to explain the generic syntax that allows access to any variable in each of these cases, detailing any exceptions.
-Significant exceptions in the case of "non-unique entries" are detailed [below](#nue).
+Significant exceptions in the case of "non-unique entries" are detailed <a href="#non-unique-entries">below</a>.

 ##### Keyword blocks